ericlyon/pd-fftease/README.md

 **About FFTease 3.0**

-FFTease is a collection of objects designed to facilitate spectral sound processing in Max.
+FFTease is a collection of objects designed to facilitate spectral sound processing in Max and Pd.
 The collection was designed by Eric Lyon and Christopher Penrose in 1999, and has been maintained by Eric Lyon since 2003.